 I may have an explanation for Anna’s mysterious reaction to Vincent’s question, and it’s bolstered by what we’ve been discussing in this article!
 Ready?
 Here goes: Anna knew precisely what Vincent was referring to.
 She knew about Vincent’s condition because she had it too.

 If Anna had the same condition as Vincent, and her husband was a psychiatrist, does this mean she was one of Malcolm’s former patients?
 Did Malcolm somehow alleviate her suffering despite Anna not providing explicit details of seeing ghosts?
 When Malcolm first dealt with Cole, ghostwhispering was an entirely new phenomenon to him.

-Having said that, it’s important to remember that he went through sessions with Vincent without so much a mention of ghosts.
+Having said that, it’s important to remember that he and Vincent went through sessions without so much a mention of ghosts.
 It’s not a stretch to think he treated Anna without those two discussing ghosts, either.
 Let’s also consider that therapists having relationships with former patients has happened before.